 To be a great mind, you’ve got to work alongside other great minds, which is exactly what you’ll be doing here.
 We have an environment that fosters collaboration and team work, with a flat organisational structure meaning everyone’s approachable.

 Being a full service central bank, our employees have a broad view of the economy and are involved in every part of New Zealand’s financial landscape.
 Our services include monetary policy, bank supervision, payment and settlement services, currency, liquidity and foreign reserves management to ensure New Zealand’s economy is kept sound and can withstand economic financial stresses.

 When you start here as a graduate, you’ll be offered a competitive salary.
-But there’s more good news, because during your first 12 months with us, you’ll have a salary review after six months, and then another review six months later.
+During your first 12 months with us, you’ll have a salary review after six months, and then another review six months later.
 This means it’s possible for you to receive a good salary boost during your first year with us.

 Right from your first day, you’ll be learning with us.
 During your first year, you’ll benefit from a Reserve Bank induction day and courses such as advanced reading, writing, grammar and presentation skills.
 You’ll have the option to take part in other personal development programmes too.
 We have placed employees in courses run by the Bank of England, Swiss National Bank and Federal Reserve Bank of New York to expand their learning.

 When you begin with us you’ll join a particular team, but to give you a broader exposure to the world of central banking you’ll rotate 2 or 3 times over the period of the graduate programme.
 This is a great way to get to know your colleagues across the Bank and to find out your area of interest which may surprise you!